DK1MI/vim-fle-syntax/README.md

 ## Description

-Vim syntax file to imitate the syntax highting of Fast Log Entry (FLE).
+Vim syntax file to imitate the syntax highlighting of Fast Log Entry (FLE).

 ## Why?

-Because it's nice to take a small GNU/Linux based laptop with me on portable operations, just log everything with VIM and do the rest at home.
+Because it's nice to take a small GNU/Linux based laptop with me on portable operations, just log everything with Vim and do the rest at home.

 ## Extras / Shortcuts